-This paper shows that downside risk tends to be the main source of long-run returns in equities and other asset classes, and argues that long-term investors are better off embracing downside risk.
+This paper shows that downside risk tends to be the main source of long-run returns in equities and other asset classes, and argues that long-term investors may be better off embracing downside risk in certain cases.

 - It is well-known that investors have asymmetric preferences when it comes to bearing downside risk versus participating in the upside.

 - Options arguably provide the most direct downside hedge, but at a significant cost reflecting investor preferences.
 This cost, commonly referred to as the volatility risk premium and measured by the difference between the option’s implied volatility and its underlying asset’s realized volatility, is paid by option buyers to sellers for bearing undesirable downside risk.
 Options markets therefore provide a useful and intuitive way to quantify these asymmetric preferences by way of the returns associated with being on the other side.